abhineet123/MTF/ReadMe.md

 * if MTF had earlier been compiled with `only_nt=0` (or `nn=1`) and is recompiled with `only_nt=1` (or `nn=0`) such that the **executable does not get recompiled**, a runtime error of the type: `symbol lookup error: runMTF: undefined symbol:` may occur on running the executable; to resolve this, remove `runMTF` (or whatever executable is causing the error) from the build folder (Build/Release or Build/Debug) by running, for instance `rm Build/Release/runMTF` and recompile; this happens because using `only_nt=1` or `nn=0` turns off part of the code in the library but the executable will continue to expect these to be present till it is recompiled;
 * if a compile time error similar to this occurs: `/usr/include/eigen3/Eigen/src/Core/util/BlasUtil.h:233:98: error: no matching function for call to ‘Eigen::internal::blas_traits`, please update Eigen to the latest version;
 * **Using MTF on Macintosh Systems**
-	* if make build system is used, some thirdparty modules might not compile successfully if cmake uses clang instead of gcc as the default compiler; in such cases compiling with `lt=0` to disable all thirdparty modules is the best option.
+	* if make build system is used, some third party modules might not compile successfully if cmake uses clang instead of gcc as the default compiler; in such cases compiling with `lt=0` to disable all third party modules is the best option.
     * if cmake build system is used, then following commands must be run so that cmake uses gcc during compilation:
 	`export CC=/usr/bin/gcc`
 	`export CXX=/usr/bin/g++`